 It surprises me when people ask the question: is lucid dreaming real?

-Awareness of lucid dreaming has grown significantly in the last decade - and even more so in the last two years, with a flurry of movie releases, gadgetry and apps dedicated to the subject.
+Awareness of lucid dreaming has grown significantly since the year 2000 - and even more so in the last few years, with a flurry of movie releases, gadgetry and smartphone apps dedicated to the subject.
 Yet there remain pockets of society who refuse to acknowledge its existence, and who propagate misinformation on the subject.
 I guess to them, the concept of dream control is so alien they just don't see it as credible at all.
-They must not know about the research either.

 I feel it's my job to clear up this misapprehension.
 If there is any mystery to lucidity, it's not whether lucid dreaming is in fact possible.
 It's what can we use it for?
 How deep can we go?
 Are we all destined to become lucid dreamers?